ghjwp7/pypevue/README.rst

 **User functions** have names not equal to any base function name; a function is a user function if it isn't a base function.
-Call user functions via U codes in layout sections.
+Call user functions via U codes in layout sections, or as members of ref. in an arithmetic section.
 For example, if "U mything 1,2,4;" appears in a layout section, pypevu will issue `mything(1.0, 2.0, 4.0)` at that point in its processing.
 The function will be called with as many numerical parameters as the U code gives it.
 Note, `mything()` should be well-defined.
 For example, if mything() code (like `def mything(someargs): ...`) is in myPI.py, use `=P Plugins=myPI` in your script, and in myPI.py also say `def tell(): return (mything,)`.
 Via proper imports, user functions can access pypevu data structures.
 For examples see `examples/userfuncs1.py`.

 [ *In a future release, calls within arithmetic sections of a script will be supported in a simpler form, like `ref.mything(paramlist)`,